 When you run this program it will list all the various programs that start when your computer is booted into Windows.
 For the most part, the majority of these programs are safe and should be left alone unless you know what you are doing or know you do not need them to run at startup.

 At this point, you should download Autoruns and try it out.
 Just run the Autoruns.exe and look at all the programs that start automatically.
-Don't uncheck or delete anything at this point.
+If you are using Windows Vista, 7, or 8 you should run Autoruns as an Administrator so that it works properly.
+Once it's loaded, don't uncheck or delete anything at this point.
 Just examine the information to see an overview of the amount of programs that are starting automatically.
 When you feel comfortable with what you are seeing, move on to the next section.

 How the Startup Database is layed out